Leanchoilia with Preserved Appendages from Chengjiang

 Geologic Time: Early Cambrian (~525 million years ago)

 The specimen is a member of the “great appendage arthropods” known as the opabinids after Opabinia from the Burgess Shale Fauna.
 Other members from Chengjiang are Jianfengia and Alalcomenaeus (see my other offerings for examples).
 The exceptional detail of the appendages are readily apparent in this fine specimen, and are indicative of the fact that this was a strong swimmer.
-There is likely a bit more of the posterior of this one entombed within the matrix.
+This is a most unusual juvenile exaple.
+See my other offerings for a spectacular example from the Burgess Shale.

 Fossils Purchase